Mária Bartuszová: Characteristics of her artworks

 While Bartuszová remains a relatively unknown Slovak sculptor, her artwork was presented to the general public during documenta in Kassel in 2007 (curated by Roger M. Buergel, Ruth Noack).
 Following this, her works appeared occasionally in international exhibitions with some becoming part of prestigious collections of contemporary art.
 Her artworks have been exhibited individually, without a broader context and with no reference to the broader dynamics within her practice.

-Bartuszová's important exhibitions are: Path to the Organic Sculpture (2005, Slovak National Gallery) and Mária Bartuszová: Provisional Forms (2014-2015, Museum of Modern Art, Warsaw).
+Bartuszová's important exhibitions are: Path to the Organic Sculpture, and Mária Bartuszová: Provisional Forms.
 A majority of her sculptures are made of plaster, a material that is preparatory and impermanent by nature.
 For this reason her sculptures are, by design, tentative, unfinished and transitory.
 On occasion, when "Bartuszová succumbed to the temptations of using aluminium or bronze, she would immediately undermine their material weight, through either form or subject matter: softening the material, putting it in motion, altering its proportions, and mocking gravity."

 Her artworks in the second half of the 1960s were influenced by her individual vision of constructive geometric tendencies connected with new materials such as cut aluminium.
 In 1976 and 1983, together with art historian G. Kladek, she ran workshops for disabled and visually impaired children.
 She created sculptures that enabled those unable to see to get to know various forms and textures, to differentiate between geometric and organic forms, to recognise their emotional significance, and to develop an alternative usage of art, with an emphasis on the haptic characteristics of sculpture.

 From the 1980s, her work was dominated by pure, ovoid forms, such as hollowed eggs and shells, and idealized shapes that had been subjected to deformation – crushing, squeezing, breaking, and tying, such as oval forms of fragile plaster matter, constrained with string, and sometimes weighted with small stones.
 In her works produced after the mid-1980s, Bartuszová began to employ a singular method of obtaining plaster casts by means of a signature technique, called "pneumatic shaping".